Miracle on Ice shows how much Olympics on TV have changed

 “If you go back to what happened, cable TV is in its infancy, no internet, no national newspaper, no social media, none of what we have today,” said Al Michaels, who called the game.
 “So you could truly keep a lot of people in the dark as to what the result was.”

 For many years, there were few Olympic events that aired live because coverage was mostly confined to prime time.
 During the Lake Placid Games, the only daytime coverage was on weekends and for the Feb.
 13 opening ceremony.
-When the U.S. advanced to the medal round, ABC had discussions with the Russian Hockey Federation about trying to move the game to 8 p.m.
+When the U.S. advanced to the medal round, ABC had discussions with the Soviet hockey federation about trying to move the game to 8 p.m.
 Eastern, but no agreement was reached.
 Not only was it the height of the Cold War, but the U.S. had announced earlier that it was boycotting the Summer Games in Moscow after the Soviet Union invaded Afghanistan.

 Michaels said ABC President Roone Arledge did consider showing the game live at 5 p.m. before opting against it.